For details of the curriculum followed by each year group, please scroll down.

 Please use these links to find detailed information about the curriculum for each year group.

 Have a look at our school prospectus, or talk to class teachers if you would like more information about our curriculum.
-If you would like a flavour of some of the rich learning experiences at Decoy School, please go to our Twitter feed; which can be accessed from the front page of our website.
+If you would like a flavour of some of the rich learning experiences at Decoy School, please have a look at our Twitter feed.